protocol/research-website/content/posts/202012 -bitswap-jump-01/index.md

 ### Discussing the RFC and building the prototype

-As is standard with every prototype built by ResNetLab, we started with the [design of an RFC](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL102.md) to discuss the hypothesis and build the foundations for the prototype.
+As is standard with every prototype built by ResNetLab, we started with the [design of an RFC](https://github.com/protocol/beyond-bitswap/tree/master/RFC/rfcBBL102) to discuss the hypothesis and build the foundations for the prototype.
 With this RFC, we wanted to evaluate how increasing the discovery capabilities of Bitswap without having to resort to the DHT could lead to improvements in content exchange within IPFS.
-To this end, we added a TTL field to Bitswap messages, and gave peers the ability to discover content on behalf of other peers through a relay session.
+To this end, we added a TTL field to Bitswap messages and gave peers the ability to discover content on behalf of other peers through a relay session.

 You can check out  the implementation of the RFC [in this go-bitswap fork](https://github.com/adlrocha/go-bitswap/tree/feature/rfcBBL102), read a detailed description of the RFC [here](https://github.com/protocol/ResNetLab/blob/master/beyond-bitswap/rfc/rfcBBL102.md), and view some calculations we performed to model the prototype [here](https://observablehq.com/d/8429dc0ec2032844).
 To summarize, this new addition to the Bitswap protocol works as follows: when client A starts a query in the IPFS network, Bitswap initialises content discovery by adding a TTL to its WANT message requests (TTL=1 by default).
 When node B receives this request, if it doesn't store some of the CIDs the peer is requesting, it looks at the TTL of the request.
 If the TTL is greater than zero, node B notifies its relay session and requests the discovery of these CIDs on behalf of node A, decreasing the TTL by 1.